Dr. Steve Mentz

 Research Focus: Shakespeare, 16th and 17th-Century English Literature, Environmental humanities, ecocriticism, oceanic culture, blue humanities

 Steve Mentz teaches Shakespeare, literary theory, and maritime literature and culture with a focus on the “environmental humanities.”
-Trying in his work and teaching to respond to ecological crisis has brought his work beyond Shakespeare to embrace oceanic culture, environmental philosophy, and artistic performances.
+Trying to respond to ecological crisis has brought his work beyond Shakespeare to embrace oceanic culture, environmental philosophy, and artistic performances.
 He believes that all arts are performing arts, and his Shakespeare classes see at least one live performance each semester, at least in non-pandemic times.

 Dr. Mentz is author of five single-author books, Ocean (2020), Break Up the Anthropocene (2019), Shipwreck Modernity: Ecologies of Globalization 1550 – 1719 (2015), At the Bottom of Shakespeare’s Ocean (2009), Romance for Sale in Early Modern England: The Rise of Prose Fiction (2006), and five edited or co-edited collections, The Cultural History of the Sea in the Early Modern Era (2021), The Routledge Companion to Marine and Maritime Worlds, 1400-1800 (2020), The Sea in Nineteenth-Century Anglophone Literary Culture (2017), Oceanic New York (2015), The Age of Thomas Nashe (2014) and Rogues and Early Modern English Culture (2004).
 He has published numerous articles on Shakespeare, ecological criticism, maritime culture, the history of the book, and related topics.
 A sample of his interests, published works, and ongoing projects can be found on his blog, The Bookfish (www.stevementz.com).
 He is usually credited with coining the phrase “blue humanities,” a term for scholarship and creative work that explores the relationship between human history and our planet’s water.